nacular/doodle/docs/applications.md

 Doodle uses [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) when creating your app.
-The lambda provided when launching an app is actually a [Kodein](https://github.com/Kodein-Framework/Kodein-DI) binding context that lets you pull instances from custom modules, or those built into doodle.
+The lambda provided when launching an app is actually a [Kodein](https://github.com/Kodein-Framework/Kodein-DI) binding context that lets you inject instances from doodle modules, or your own.